gaowudao/CRITERIA3D/README.md

 # License
-CRITERIA3D has been developed under contract issued by ARPAE Hydro Meteo Climate Service, Emilia-Romagna, Italy: http://www.arpae.it/sim/
+CRITERIA3D has been developed under contract issued by ARPAE Hydro-Meteo-Climate Service, Emilia-Romagna, Italy: http://www.arpae.it/sim/

 CRITERIA3D is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation,